kent-map/kent/19c/19c-edensor-littlewood.md

 In 1912, he published the first of a series of papers with G.H.
 Hardy, a collaboration which was to last 35 years.
 The two mathematicians published articles on Diophantine analysis, divergent series summation, Fourier series, the Riemann zeta function and the distribution of primes.

 During the First World War, John served as a second lieutenant in the Royal Garrison Artillery working on and furthering research into ballistics.
+He was able to predict with accuracy missile trajectories.[^ref6]

 In 1938, Littlewood began working with Mary Cartwright on non-linear differential equations to advance research into radio enginnering as a result of an appeal from the Radio Research Board.
 They spent 20 years working on equations such as van der Pol's equation.